 The New Jersey Cannabis Regulatory Commission Fee Schedule stipulates the cost of all marijuana business certification, application, licensing, and change.
-The application submission fees for conditional license and annual license are $100 and $200, respectively.
+The application submission fees for conditional license and annual license are $100 and $200 respectively.
 Also, the approval fees for conditional license and annual license are $400 and $800, respectively.
-There is a $1,000 licensing fee to obtain a cultivator license, manufacturer license, retailer license, or testing laboratory license.
+There is a $1,000 licensing fee to obtain a cultivator, manufacturer, wholesale, retailer, or delivery microbusiness license while the state charges $4,000 for a testing laboratory license.
 Licensing fee is due once an application is approved and when a licensee submits a renewal application.
 The amount paid for application submission and approval fees is deducted from the licensing charge for the first year of operation.

 In New Jersey, the six classes of marijuana licenses allow businesses to cultivate, manufacture, wholesale, distribute, retail, or deliver marijuana in the state.
 Any of these activities may be done as a standard business or a microbusiness.
 A microbusiness will decide under what license class it intends to operate without any additional licenses.